 Once the lug nuts are off, the wheel and tire should come off easily.
 It is as simple as lifting and pulling.

-Basically, do the reverse of step ten but with your spare tire.
-Make sure the mounting area is clean and rust-free.
+Basically, do the reverse of step ten, but with your spare tire.
+Ensure the mounting area is clean and free from rust.

 The lug nuts hold the wheel to the truck’s hub.
 Tighten them with your fingers, not the wrench.

-Use the wrench in the opposite direction to lower your jack and the spare tire until it is rested on the ground.
+Use the wrench in the opposite direction to lower your jack and the spare tire until it rests on the ground.
 Then you can remove the jack.

 Use the wrench now to tighten the lug nuts as much as possible.
 It is important that the wheel is tight on your truck.
 At this point, it is ready to drive on.
 You can put everything away and drive to the nearest dealership, where you can swap the spare tire for a permanent one.
 Spare tires are not meant for long-term use.